-Fantail having a bath in a puddle created by a tree root
+Fantail having a bath in a puddle created by a tree root.

 Known for its friendly ‘cheet cheet’ call and energetic flying antics, the aptly named fantail is one of the most common and widely distributed native birds on the New Zealand mainland.

-It is easily recognized by its long tail which opens to a fan.
+It is easily recognised by its long tail which opens to a fan.
 It has a small head and bill and has two colour forms, pied and melanistic or black.
 The pied birds are grey-brown with white and black bands.

 Listen to or download recordings of fantail/pīwakawaka song.